Matthew Rogers: Career

 On March 24, 2004, Rogers became the second of the 12 finalists to be voted off of American Idol.
 Since his appearance on American Idol, Rogers has served as co-host for American Idol Extra and worked as a correspondent on several sports and entertainment shows, including Turner Sports College Football, The Best Damn Sports Show Period, Access Hollywood, Entertainment Tonight, and American Idol.
 Rogers guest appeared on the 'Idols' edition of Family Feud.

 Rogers was the host for the Discovery Channel shows Really Big Things in 2007, and There Goes the Neighborhood in 2009.
 As of August 2012, he hosts Beat the Chefs on Game Show Network.
 Rogers is best known for hosting “Coming Home,” a reality docu-series on Lifetime which followed the surprise reunions of military members and their loved ones, as they returned home from active duty.
 Matt put his songwriting experience into play by writing and performing the theme song for “Coming Home” titled “I’m Coming Home,” which has since served as a voice for the experience of military families around the country.
 He also stars in a series of commercials for Bosley Hair Restoration.

-On October 16, 2015, Rogers appeared as the new host of Discovery Channel's Gold Rush - The Dirt.
+On October 16, 2015, Rogers appeared as the new host of Discovery Channel's Gold Rush – The Dirt.

-On January 13, 2017, Rogers was a guest on The Ellen Show with his daughter, Samantha, to advocate for cystic fibrosis research.